jcode116/jcode116.github.io/blog/2024-08-16-deploying_applications_to_azure_app_service_using_oryx/index.md

 # Deploying Applications to Azure App Service Using Oryx: A Detailed Overview

 ## 1. What is Oryx?
 **Oryx** is an open-source build system developed by Microsoft that plays a crucial role in automating the deployment process for applications on Azure App Service.
-The main goal of Oryx is to simplify and standardize the deployment process across various programming languages.
-It automatically detects the language used in your project, installs the necessary dependencies, builds the application, and configures the runtime environment to ensure your application runs efficiently on Azure.
+The main goal of Oryx is to simplify and standardize the deployment process across various programming languages. <!--truncate-->It automatically detects the language used in your project, installs the necessary dependencies, builds the application, and configures the runtime environment to ensure your application runs efficiently on Azure.

 ## 2. Supported Languages
 Oryx supports a wide range of programming languages and environments, making it versatile for different types of web applications.
 The supported languages include: